Uglies (film): Plot

-As she begins to grow close with David, he and his family reveal the truth about the surgeries: they limit human free will, so the Pretties are easily controlled.
+As she begins to grow close with David, he and his family reveal the truth about the surgeries: they limit human free will and thought, so the Pretties are easily controlled.
 A select few are given a cure to become the scientists surrounding the scheme.
 David's parents worked as some of those scientists until they discovered the truth and fled.
 Ever since, they have been working to develop the cure.

 Her active tracker signals Dr Cable, who arrives with troops to round up the rebels.
-Peris, modified to be an enhanced soldier, kills David's father, and Tally is discovered to be the traitor.
-Still, she convinces David to take her with him to free the captured rebels, who are held in a lab facility.
+Peris, modified to be an enhanced soldier, kills David's father by rapidly snapping his neck, and Tally is revealed to The Smoke to be the traitor.
+Despite David's initial anger at her, Tally is successful in convincing David to take her with him to free the captured rebels, who are held in a lab facility.

 Tally, David, and some of Tally's friends make a plan to rescue the captured rebels.
 Tally's friends create a diversion that allows Tally and David to arrive where the rebels are held.
-Everyone is freed except Shay, who has already undergone her procedure.
+Everyone is liberated except Shay, who has already undergone her procedure.
 Completely changed and oblivious to her previous cause, she is taken with the rebels to a safe spot.
 When Peris confronts the team, Tally tries to get through to his true personality.
-Although Peris shows promise, Tally protects David and throws Peris off a building into rubble to his death.
+Although Peris shows promise, as Peris touches Tally's face, David, recalling how Peris killed his father, throws Peris off a building into rubble to his death.

 While escaping, David's mother reveals she stole the final piece of her cure.
 Yet, she does not want to administer it to Shay as she's unwilling.
 Tally volunteers to undergo the surgery and test the cure.
 She swears she will not let being Pretty change her drive for justice.
 She bids David and her friends goodbye.

 Later, Tally is seen living as a Pretty in the city with all comforts, but she has kept her promise, as her scar still remains.